 Edelman has also taken a hawkish line on Iran.
 In January 2011, Edelman co-wrote, with two CSBA colleagues, an article for Foreign Affairs titled "The Dangers of a Nuclear Iran: The Limits of Containment."
 The article argued that the United States should pursue an approach "that brings diplomacy and sanctions, clandestine action, and the threat of military force into alignment."
 According to Edelman and his coauthors, "Although finding a peaceful way to preclude Iran from getting nuclear weapons is obviously desirable, Washington will likely have to decide between two unattractive options: pursuing a military strike to prevent Iran from going nuclear or implementing a containment strategy to live with a nuclear Iran."
 However, U.S. intelligence assessments had long maintained that Iran was not currently developing a nuclear weapon.

-Bryan Gibson of Middle East Eye countered that JINSA's recommendations "do not seem to be designed to maximize America's interests, but rather Israel's."
+Bryan Gibson of Middle East Eye countered that JINSA's recommendations in these reports "do not seem to be designed to maximize America's interests, but rather Israel's."
 Observing that "Iran appears to be living up to its obligations under the JPA" (the interim nuclear deal worked out in November 2013), Gibson noted that the report's hard line against Iranian "nuclear capability" was closer to Israel's position than that of the Obama administration, which has assented to a scaled back Iranian enrichment capability.